-Known as “The Horseback”, it would become a critical connection to the railroad for Hartland residents & businesses.
+Also known as “The Horseback”, it became a critical connection to the railroad in Pittsfield for Hartland businesses & residents.

 Linn Woolen Mills from Pittsfield Avenue